usnistgov/hyperspy_tutorial/instructions/index.rst

 `Homepage <http://hyperspy.org>`_ and
 `User Guide <http://hyperspy.org/hyperspy-doc/current/user_guide/index.html>`_,
 respectively.
-The homepage contains general information about the project as a whole, while the User Guide is an extensive piece of documentation that tries to explain how to use HyperSpy for all sorts of analyses.
+The homepage contains general information about the project as a whole, while the User Guide is an extensive piece of documentation that explains how to use HyperSpy for all sorts of analyses.
 Feel free to refer to these links before and during the tutorial session for additional help.

 Session Logistics